-Purchasing Tickets Online: Tickets are $10 per person.
-Visit http://www.ticketpeak.com/langley to purchase your tickets now.
+Purchasing Tickets Online: Click here to purchase tickets online for $10 per person.
 Select the performance and choose your specific seats.
 After you fill out your personal and credit card information, you will be prompted to print your tickets.
 You will also be e-mailed a confirmation of your purchase with the link to print your tickets.
 You must print and bring your tickets with you to the performance in order to be admitted.
 Contact email@example.com with questions about purchasing tickets online.

 Purchasing Tickets at the Door: Due to the popularity of Langley's performances, we highly recommend you purchase tickets online in advance.
 If available, remaining tickets will be sold for $10 each at the box office in the Sherman Arts Center Café for cash payments only beginning 30 minutes prior to show time.

-If tickets are sold out online, we recommend coming to the box office in the Sherman Arts Center Café starting at 6:00 p.m. on the night of the show, as we will have a wait list.
+If tickets are sold out online, we recommend coming to the box office in the Sherman Arts Center Café starting at 6:00 p.m. on the night of the show, as we do offer late-comer seating.
 Please note: